dtomsig/QC-Cheat/README.md

 6. Set player models to magenta and remove the player arrow indicator above the model.

 <br/>
 Currently, the wallhack uses Direct X hooking.
 I got the source from unknowncheats (nSeven) and have upgraded it (chams.cpp).
-The aimbot is color hitscan using opencv.
+The aimbot is color hitscan using OpenCV.
 Currently, the aimbot uses an average to find a target.
 So it really only works well for one target.
 I have tested blob detection.
 That works better and I will incorporate the code at a later point.
-It can handle multiple targets on screen.
+It can handle multiple targets on the screen.
 <br/>
 <br/>
 The current weapon is determined by a pointer chain in offsets.cpp that is current as of 08/15/2013.
 This pointer chain may not work at a later point in time.